 Evaluation

-In some facilities, the occupational therapy evaluation may take place on the day of surgery, known as post-op day zero, or, the day after surgery.
+In some facilities, the occupational therapy evaluation may be performed by the therapist on the day of surgery, known as post-op day zero, or the day after surgery.

-Since the patient still may be groggy from anesthesia or medication, it's important to review the patient's chart and communicate with nursing before starting the evaluation.
+Since the patient still may be groggy from anesthesia or medication, especially if general anesthesia was used, it’s important to review the patient’s chart and communicate with nursing before starting the evaluation.
 Be sure to monitor vitals during this session and take extra time before position changes to avoid orthostatic hypotension (the client’s safety is always the first priority; if vitals are unstable, the evaluation can be delayed!).

 After a knee replacement, patients will likely be able to bear full weight or as much weight as they can tolerate on their new knee, and there are typically not any formal precautions (although this may depend on facility-specific protocols and physician recommendations).
 A patient may have a knee brace or bulky dressing - ensure you are having the patient apply the brace per the physician’s order.